logzio/logz-docs/README.md

 ### Syncing your fork

 Keeping your fork up to date allows us to easily merge your changes.
 This is a pretty simple process.

 **To sync your fork:**

-1. Open a terminal window, and `cd` into your logz-docs folder.
+1. Open a terminal window and `cd` into your logz-docs folder.

 2. Checkout your local develop branch, pull the logzio/logz-docs `develop` branch, and push the updates to your fork: